hasarahman/Deploy-a-Website-Locally-with-Express/README.md

 Deploying a website locally with Express is fast and easy.

-In this example, I'll show you how to install node.js and express and get a simple hello world application up and running.
+I'll show you how to install node.js and express and get a simple hello world application up and running.
 This tutorial is tailored towards Mac users.
 All steps below are performed from the CLI.

+As a Customer Engineer, building demos reliably and quickly is a must.
+For example, if I wanted to showcase how to use a REST API, like send a text message with Twilio's SMS API, I can quickly do that with Express.

-In this tutorial we'll use homebrew If you don't have hombrew installed I recommend installing it.
+We'll use homebrew If you don't have hombrew installed I recommend installing it.

 To install homebrew, from your main directory enter the following:
 ```